tannewt/wa-law.org/bill/2021-22/hb/1329/1/README.md

     c. **The local government employs fewer than 10 full-time equivalent employees.**

 3. **A governing body of a local government need not meet in-person if remote access public attendance under subsection (2) of this section is offered.
 If the governing body of the local government is meeting in-person, then the governing body must also offer in-person public attendance, unless the physical attendance by some or all members of the public is limited due to a declared emergency.**

+## Section 5
+> This section adds a new section to an existing chapter [42.30](/rcw/42_public_officers_and_agencies/42.30_open_public_meetings_act.md).
+Here is the [modified chapter](rcw/42_public_officers_and_agencies/42.30_open_public_meetings_act.md) for context.

+1. [Empty]

+    a.
+A local government must make a video recording of all meetings of the governing body available online for a minimum of six months, unless:

+        i.
+Doing so would be impracticable because of: (A) A temporary equipment failure; (B) a lack of staff; or (C) another reason that renders such action unfeasible; or

+        ii.
+If compliance would require a cost of more than one percent of the local government's annual budget.

+    b.
+If a video recording would be impracticable, then a local government may instead make an audio recording of all meetings of the governing body available online for a minimum of six months.

+2. This section does not apply to a local government if it does not have a website or if it employs fewer than 10 full-time equivalent employees.

+3. The recording requirements of this section do not apply to executive sessions held under RCW 42.30.110.

+4. Failure to post a meeting recording in accordance with this section does not provide a basis for awarding attorneys' fees under RCW 42.30.120 or commencing an action for mandamus or injunction under RCW 42.30.130.

+5. This section does not alter a local government's recordkeeping requirements under chapter 42.56 RCW.

 ## Section 6